Digital Calendars for Planning? No thank you!

 We enter items in a calendar so we can see them when needed.
 Tell me: on what planet are serial dots & other forms of “guess!” truncation helpful?
 I KNOW coding permits word-wrapped text within a calendar block because I’ve seen it in action: KeepAndShare on the web, and app iCalendar on my iPad.
 When the text overflows the space allotted, KeepAndShare’s cal shows a nifty little scrollbar to review the entirety of the entry.
 But the BigBoys ignore such coding yummies.

 Yes, I’m aware of the ubiquitous Agenda list view.
 But when I’m in the planning zone, Momma craves the standard grid view.
 I want to see the post titles within the context of a full week or month.

-Hobonichi Cousin Avec, Serving as Bible for all Writing Endeavors
+Japanese Planners, Serving as Bible for all Analog Planning Endeavors

 On June 1, 2017 —the date of this post’s initial publication— an A5 Hobonichi Cousin Avec rocked my planning world.
 Its über portable sibling, the Hobonichi Weeks, rounded out my BuJo arsenal.
 My BuJo habits include using the last three months of the year as a trial run, for the upcoming year’s planning system.